Highlights of the SGC’s recent community projects

 - Published “Earth Friendly Alternatives,” a 47 page book on alternatives to pesticides

-- Funding for landscaping at the new Stonington Fire Department building
+- Funding for landscaping at the Stonington Borough Fire Department building

 - Donations to the F.R.E.S.H. vegetable garden project in New London